-Today I Found Out the Stephen King short story Children of the Corn was originally published in Penthouse Magazine.
+Stephen King’s Children of the Corn was First Published in Penthouse Magazine

 While to date Stephen King has managed to sell about 350 million copies of his novels, he started out with quite humble beginnings as an author.
 After graduating from the University of Maine with a degree in English in 1970, Stephen King couldn’t find work as a teacher at first, so continued to work odd jobs, such as at an industrial laundry service.